Naoghuman/lib-logger/README.md

     ...
 }

-// which will print in the console and in the configured `xy.log` file
+// which will print in the console and in the configured `xy.log` file:
 ------------------------------------------------------------------------
 Building Demo-Template 0.1.0-SNAPSHOT
 ------------------------------------------------------------------------